 7.0 BALL IN HAND FOUL PENALTIES

-When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
-The incoming player may now place the cue ball anywhere on the table to start his/her inning.
+When a player commits a ball in hand foul, they must relinquish their turn and the incoming player may now place the cue ball anywhere on the table to start their inning.
 If a player commits more than one foul on one shot, only one foul will be called.
-A player must make sure he/she has ball in hand before touching the cue ball.

 7.1 Cue Ball Fouls Only

-a) Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
-However a player may use the ferrule or shaft of his/her cue to line up the cue ball when a “cue ball in hand” is in play.
+a) Touching the cue ball: Hitting the cue ball and any other ball simultaneously, or previously, is a foul.
+Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
+A player may use the ferrule or shaft of the cue to position the cue ball when a “cue ball in hand” is in play.
 Using the tip is a foul, and ball in hand will be given to the other player.

 b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

-NOTE: If the 8-ball was pocketed the result shall be a loss of game (see 4.2, Game Loss).
+NOTE: If the 8-ball was pocketed the result shall be a loss of game.

 Pocketing the cue ball or driving it off the table is a ball in hand foul.
-If a scratch occurs while shooting the 8-ball, but the 8-ball was not pocketed or removed from the table, the game continues with ball in hand to the opponent (scratching on the 8-ball is not a loss of game as long as the 8-ball is still in play).
+Scratching on the 8-ball is not a loss of game as long as the 8-ball was not pocketed.

 7.3 Bad Hit

-NOTE: If the shooter has no remaining balls from his/her group in play, the 8-ball effectively becomes the shooter’s object ball.
+NOTE: If the shooter has no remaining balls from their group in play, the 8-ball effectively becomes the shooter’s object ball.